FoldingText/foldingtext.github.com/posts/extensions/plugins/_posts/2013-02-27-word-count-plugin.md

 {{page.description}}

-This script is useful if you are trying to hit a specific word or character count when writing your document.
+This plugin is useful if you are trying to hit a specific word or character count when writing your document.
 After installing the plugin you can display your word count by:

 1. Enter Command Mode (View > Command Mode)
 2. Type the "word count" command to show the live counts.